 Walk in through the brewery’s roller door and on a weeknight you’re likely to find either university staff or students drinking side by side, while on weekends Clayton locals come in to catch up with Danny and Amila and talk all things beer and, quite often, whisky too.

 Originally their entire setup took up a small block with just enough space for their brewhouse, fermenters and taproom, But, a little over a year after opening, the pair took over the adjoining space too.
-The extra room allowed Two Rupees to install both a canning line and a kitchen in 2020, offering the chance for fans to enjoy their beers at home, and for pipping hot pizza to be shared across tables.
+The extra room allowed Two Rupees to install both a canning line and a kitchen in 2020, offering the chance for fans to enjoy their beers at home, and for pipping hot pizza, wings and Sri Lankan pan rolls to be shared across tables.

 As for the beers, Danny and Amila retain the love of experimenting that led to them homebrewing in the first place so, rather than a core range, the Two Rupees tap list remains an ever-evolving beast.
 Head in and you’ll find them pouring a broad range that includes crisp craft lagers, classic IPAs, hazy pales and stouts, while the Starward barrels against the back wall hint at future plans too.